Trump says U.S. has killed al-Baghdadi's 'number one replacement'

 Al-Baghdadi raid: As new details emerge, what’s next for ISIS?Oct.
 29, 201902:07

-It was not immediately clear whom Trump was referring to, though on Monday a senior State Department official confirmed that ISIS spokesman Abu Hassan al-Muhajir had been killed in Syria during an operation by U.S. forces in which the Syrian Democratic Forces also played a large role.
-Al Muhajir's death was earlier announced by SDF commander Gen. Mazloum Abdi.
+Trump was speaking about the death of ISIS spokesman Abu Hassan al-Muhajir, a U.S. official confirmed to NBC News on Tuesday.
+A senior State Department official confirmed Monday that Muhajir had been killed in Syria during an operation by U.S. forces in which the Syrian Democratic Forces also played a large role.
+Muhajir's death was earlier announced by SDF commander Gen. Mazloum Abdi.